Anamarija Lampič

 Anamarija Lampič (born 17 June 1995) is a Slovenian biathlete and former cross-country skier.
 She made her Olympic debut at the 2018 Winter Olympics.
 She is a triple World Championship medalist.

 On 13 May 2022, she announced she was giving up cross-country skiing in favor of biathlon.

 Biography

 Her father, Janez Lampič was a professional road cyclist who represented Yugoslavia at the 1984 Summer Olympics and competed in the men's team time trial event.
 Her younger brother, Janez Lampič is also a cross-country skier who competes internationally.
 Coincidentally, both Janez Lampič and Anamarija Lampič made their Olympic debuts during the 2018 Winter Olympics and competed in the cross-country skiing events.

+Biathlon results

+All results are sourced from the International Biathlon Union.